-A subset of cells can be extracted into a new raster in several ways—by a selecting an attribute or a defined shape or by using another raster.
+A subset of cells can be extracted to a new raster in several ways—by selecting an attribute or a defined shape or by using another raster.

 Extraction by attribute

-Cells that meet a specified attribute query can be extracted to a new output raster with the Extract by Attributes tool.
+Cells that meet a specified attribute query can be extracted to a new output raster using the Extract by Attributes tool.

 Examples of applications for this tool include the extraction of all cells that have a slope greater than 10 percent or the extraction of all cells attributed with zoning for commercial development.
 All cells that meet the query will return, for the cell location, the original value that was queried.

-The cells that meet the specified query do not have to be contiguous.
+The cells that meet the specified query need not be contiguous.

 You can extract cells based on a specified shape.
-You have the option to extract only the cells that fall inside or outside the shape.
+You can extract only the cells that fall inside the shape or those that fall outside the shape.
 You can extract by a circle, rectangle, or polygon.